pater234/obsidian-git-sync/APUSH/Unit 6 - the Great Depression/Day 2.md

 - Slide 7 - Soup Kitchens and Breadlines
 	- People did not have work, so many private charities and churches would give food to people
 	- State and local governments would run other ones, not the national government under the orders of Hoover
-- Slide 8 - Families leaving their foreclosed farms to search for work in the West
+- Slide 8 - Dust Bowl migrants
+	- Families leaving their foreclosed farms to search for work in the West
-	-
+	- "Okies" from Oklahoma
-- Slide 9 - Showing of the Movie Gone with the Wind with a huge crowd
+- Slide 9 - #1 form of entertainment - movies
+	- Form of escapism
+	- Still relatively cheap
-- Slide 10 - Bonus march or union march against the government
+- Slide 10 - Strikes
+	- Lots of strikes during the Great Depression
+	- Sit down strikes - instead of protesting outside, you would show up and refuse to work.
+Occupy the plant and force it to stop running.
 - Slide 11 - the continuation of segregation in the south
+	- Very segregated period
+	- African Americans struggled the most during the Depression
-- Slide 12 - Migrant worker camps of people hoping for work
+- Slide 12 - Migrant Camps
+	- Migrant workers formed camps of people hoping for work
+	- Mostly were farmers
+	- Made up of cloth and wood instead of metal